karledmnd/STM32-CANBUS/README.md

 # STM32-CANBUS
 A custom PCB project based on STM32F302C6T6 microchip that can communicate with a car's CAN network.

+Full project file inc. drivers can be downloaded under the file name "STM32-CANBUS.zip".

 Software used:
 * EasyEDA
 * STM32CubeIDE